tacree-bwba/odot-docs/btrs-docs.md

 #### Path Variables

-- **routeId –** {String, required} This identifies a routeId from which to request boundary details.
+- **routeId –** {String, required} – This identifies a routeId from which to request boundary details.
 LrmTypes of both CTL\_3DECIMAL and STL\_3DECIMAL are supported.

 #### Request Parameters

-- **year –** {Integer, optional} The perp year on which to search for the route.
+- **year** – {Integer, optional} – The perp year on which to search for the route.
 This field is optional, and if not provided, shall use the current active perp year.
-- **lrmType–** {String, optional} This accepts an enumerated type of the following values: [CTL\_3DECIMAL, STL\_3DECIMAL].
+- **lrmType** – {String, optional} – This accepts an enumerated type of the following values: [CTL\_3DECIMAL, STL\_3DECIMAL].
 If not provided, it defaults to CTL\_3DECIMAL

 #### Response

 The response returns the routeId for the LrmType.
 The nlfIdSt is always included in the response.
 If the lrmType is STL\_3DECIMAL, then the nlfId is NOT included.
 If the lrmType is CTL\_3DECIMAL, then the nlfId is included along with the corresponding measures for the county LRM.

-1.
-  1.
-    1.
-      1. 5.7.3.1
+5.7.3.1

-- nlfId – The routeId for the county LRM
+- nlfId – The routeId for the county LRM.
-- nlfIdSt – The routeId for the state LRM
+- nlfIdSt – The routeId for the state LRM.
-- ctlBeginNbr – The county LRM begin boundary
+- ctlBeginNbr – The county LRM begin boundary.
 - ctlEndNbr – The county LRM end boundary
 - stlBeginNbr – The state LRM begin boundary.
-If the LRM type is for the county route, then the boundaries are matched to those of the county measures
+If the LRM type is for the county route, then the boundaries are matched to those of the county measures.
 - stlEndNbr – The state LRM end boundary.
 If the LRM type is for the county route, then the boundaries are matched to those of the county measures
 -